folkertvanheusden/OpenCL-Mandelbrot-fractal/README.md

 ./opencl-mandelbrot
 ```

-After a while (initialization takes by far the longest) a `test.ppm` file is created.
-Most Linux picture viewers can open that.
+After a while a `test.avi` file is created. vlc displays this.
-Most time is in writing the PPM.
-On a Raspberry Pi 5 with a Geforce RTX 3060 card, the calculation takes less than 23ms.
+Most time is in writing the avi.
+On a Raspberry Pi 5 with a Geforce RTX 3060 card, the calculation takes around 18 seconds.

 Folkert van Heusden